Monoidal Properties of Franke's Exotic Equivalence: Preliminaries

-\end{defn} The external product is part of a two-variable adjunction.
+The external product is part of a two-variable adjunction.
 Since we do not use the extra structure will not define the other two functors in the two-variable adjunction.
-We have the following proposition. \begin{prop} Let $(\cM,\wedge)$ be a monoidal model category.
-Then, the bifunctor
+We have the following proposition.